 But not all communication is verbal.
 Many would argue that they can individually control the messages they are sending to the opposite sex.

 Unfortunately, they are wrong.

 Though we can take every effort to be intentional with how we create our messages, we cannot control how someone is going to interpret those messages.
-Just as touch bridged the gap for infidelity to poke its nasty head in the case of the pastor and young lady, there are countless other nonverbal factors that if not stewarded well, have the potential to lead to marital infidelity.
+There are countless nonverbal factors that if not stewarded well, have the potential to lead to marital infidelity.

 Here are most important nonverbal communication channels and red flags you should be aware of.

 We’ve all flirted with the opposite sex at some point or another.

 Catching their eyes is sometimes a game.
 When one looks up at the suspecting gazer, often times they then immediately look down, only to look up again intentionally to let you know they notice you noticing them.
 Whether sitting across the room or directly in front of them, maintaining consistent eye contact can arouse our emotions, both relational and sexual.

 This can be devastating to marriage when eye contact is used to achieve these ends.

 When manipulated, consistent eye contact with someone of the opposite sex other than a spouse may encourage an invite to chat.
 Once the two are together in a conversation, topics may begin innocently, which once again, in and of itself is not immoral, but often times innocent topics lead to discussing topics that typically are reserved for spouses, such as feelings and desires.

 This type of conversation is exponentially increased when conversation is taken to social media and private chat conversations that provide a false-sense of security.